 Equitable Distribution and Uptake of Remedies and Resources

 Thursday, October 22, 2020 at 2:00 PM EDT

-The second webinar will delve into the distribution and uptake of remedies and resources during public health emergencies.
-The discussion will center around how to ensure that the needs of the communities disproportionately affected by COVID-19, such as communities of color, are being met.
-The question of whether and how historical racism in medical research (e.g., the Tuskegee Study) influences the uptake of prevention measures in racial and ethnic minority communities will also be addressed, along with strategies to support uptake by these communities in the current COVID-19 context.
+This webinar delves into the distribution and uptake of remedies and resources during public health emergencies.
+The discussion centers around how to ensure that the needs of the communities disproportionately affected by COVID-19, such as communities of color, are being met.
+The question of whether and how historical racism in medical research (e.g., the Tuskegee Study) influences the uptake of prevention measures in racial and ethnic minority communities is also be addressed, along with strategies to support uptake by these communities in the current COVID-19 context.

 People Experiencing Homelessness

 Thursday, November 19, 2020 at 2:00 PM EST

 The third webinar will examine services available to people experiencing homelessness in the context of public health emergencies, and the way in which laws and policies can both protect or negatively impact this vulnerable group.
 Not only can public health emergencies exacerbate homelessness itself, they can intensify chronic and acute consequences for individuals experiencing homelessness.
 People experiencing homelessness tend to have a higher prevalence of preexisting conditions that increase the risk of experiencing poorer outcomes once sick.
 Additionally, overcrowding and unsanitary conditions in camps and shelters may increase viral transmission among people experiencing homelessness.
 The focus of this webinar will be to discuss the policies that can be put in place during public health emergencies to protect individuals experiencing homelessness.